argilla-io/argilla/docs/_source/reference/cli.md

 ## Login

-The `argilla login` command is used to store the local credentials of an user, with the main purpose of reusing these credentials to automatically authenticate in the Argilla server to run other commands or Python scripts that uses Argilla.
+The `argilla login` command is used to store the local credentials of a user, with the main purpose of reusing these credentials to automatically authenticate in the Argilla server to run other commands or Python scripts that use Argilla.

 ```sh
 argilla login --api-url http://localhost:6900